 But just because a source is not balanced does not mean it would not be useful.
 It just means you need to find sources with other viewpoints as well.

-Trustworthiness - Is the information sound?
+Evidence - What evidence does the source use to back up assertions?
+Is the information sound?
 How does it compare with other sources?

 This is the most important criterion to judge your source.
 But it is the one that takes the most time, because you have to know enough about your issue to judge the soundness.